linuxhw/EDID/README.md

 EDIDs of all connected monitors will be uploaded to the database and repository.

-TIP: discuss this on [our forum](https://forum.linux-hardware.org/).
+TIP: discuss your monitors and EDIDs on [our forum](https://forum.linux-hardware.org/)

 Total monitors: 60694.